Chapter 1:- What's going on here?

 A second UFO sighting in nine years.
 That's what started me off.
 I wanted to know more, I needed to know more.
 I obsessed a little, sure.
 And like a virus we all caught the UFO fever.

 And when by chance I ran into that co-worker Roger from years ago, Cleo and Doogie were with me.
 It was all meant to be.
 They immediately asked him.
 And that did it.
 If they hadn't believed me before, hearing Roger's account - set them in stone, pun intended.

 "... from what I've read the Grays are kind of just reps, you know?
 Not really in control, like they are being controlled by someone else and all.
 A sort of mind control from another alien from someplace else."

 Doogie reached over, grabbing the mini zeppelin from Cleo's fingers.

 "Great, great, now that doesn't complicate things."
 Cleo smiled that little smile he had when he smelled bullshit.
 "Regardless and I know you both agree we shouldn't pursue it."

 Doogie stood in front of us stepping up on the coffee table.
 He addressed his imaginary fan base.
 He wore dark brown multi-pocketed cargo shorts that hung past his knees with black laceless sneakers and the ever present black burglars hat that covered his Howard Stern-like, long black curly hair.

 "In my worldly wisdom and rock solid spite I hold for this system, I will determine the measure of our progress by... the amount of resistance we receive on our quest for the truth in this otherworldly subject, if that's what it is."

 "Ahem, what else would it be if not otherworldly?"

-He stepped off the coffee table flopping into the stained, orange easy chair, something I picked up from Good Will for a measly ten bucks.
+He stepped off the table and flopped into the stained orange easy chair, something I picked up from Good Will for a measly ten bucks.